I304296/cloud-cf-furnitureshop-documentation/Exercise-02-Setup/README.md

 ![autosave](images/setup10_save_prefs.JPG)

 ## 6. Verify installation of CLoud Foundy CLI

+Prerequisite:
+You can get the CF CLI (Command Line Interface) in the site https://github.com/cloudfoundry/cli Also you need to have the MTA plugin for CF CLI.
+You can download and install the same from the site: https://tools.hana.ondemand.com/#cloud
+(images/gcd_tools_hana.jpg)

 Open a _Commnand Prompt_ and run the command `cf plugins` to verify that the Cloud Foundry CLI along with the required plugins **MtaPlugin** are installed on your image (command name _mta, deploy and bg-deploy_ should be available).